 Aspire is a special program for female graduate students within the CRC, offering motivation and support to obtain leading positions in academia, industry and public life.
-The program combines various formats: Women in leading academic and business positions are invited to deliver lectures and workshops.
-Another emphasis is placed on coaching measures and training of key qualifications for women and networking.
+The program combines various formats: Women in leading academic and business positions, who serve as important role models for young female scientists, are invited to deliver lectures and workshops.
+In addition the program focuses on the topics gender science, equal opportunities and balancing of family and scientific career.
+Another emphasis is placed on coaching measures, networking and training of key qualifications.

 Aspire Afternoon 2019Leadership and Gender - The Key to Excellence